 So considering all that, why would someone choose a canoe over a kayak or a raft?
 The big reason why canoes get used for a whitewater comes down to canoe tripping, or river expeditions.

 You can easily load up a canoe with a month’s worth of food and equipment, and set off on a self-supported journey down an 800 km river.

 This isn’t possible with a whitewater kayak or a raft.
 That’s also what makes Canada such a great place for whitewater canoeing.
 The country has dozens (possibly even hundreds) of excellent rivers for canoe expeditions.
 So that’s why paddlers choose canoes for whitewater paddling!

 To be honest, it was only recently that I was introduced to the concept of packrafting and I have yet to try it myself.

-If you aren’t familiar, a packraft is basically an inflatable kayak (and some even deflate into backpacks for easy transport) and these raft-kayak hybrids have been rapidly growing in popularity.
+If you aren’t familiar, a packraft is basically an inflatable kayak and some packrafts even deflate into backpacks for easy transport.
+These raft-kayak hybrids have been rapidly growing in popularity.

 Read more about packrafts here.
 There are only a few instances where I’ve heard of people taking packrafts out for an extended period of whitewater paddling (shoutout to my favourite guiding company Boreal River which offers a 12 packraft trip in Northern Quebec), but beyond that I’ve never heard of anyone tackling a classic Canadian river in a packraft.